 DDoS attacks are scaling up…and up

-More specifically, Deloitte, along with many others, worry about the scale of DDoS attacks, warning that we are entering the “terabit era”.4 They predict that in 2017, DDoS attacks will become larger in scale, more frequent, and perhaps most worryingly, harder to mitigate.
+More specifically, Deloitte, along with many others, worry about the scale of DDoS attacks in 2017, warning that we are entering the “terabit era”.4 They predict that in 2017, DDoS attacks will become larger in scale, more frequent, and perhaps most worryingly, harder to mitigate.
 They specifically warn that “Any organization that is increasing its dependence on the Internet should be aware of a potential spike in the impact from such attacks” (p.
 9).
 Their experts expect that there will be on average a terabit per second (Tbps) DDoS attack per month, over 10 million attacks in total, and an average attack size of between 1.25 and 1.5 Gbps.

 Akamai, whose quarterly reports on the state of the Internet are widely read, also predicts an increase in attack scale, noting that in the third quarter of 2016 whilst overall number of DDoS attacks they traced fell slightly from the previous quarter, the number of large attacks, as well as the size of the biggest attacks, grew significantly.5 Comparing between 2015 and 2016 they found a 71% increase in total DDoS attacks.
 Q3 alone saw nineteen mega attacks (defined as greater than 100Gbps).

 The terabit-scale DDoS attack scenario is backed up by network security specialists, Corero, who argue that such attacks will “become the new norm” and could impact the “Internet backbone itself”.6 Arguing that DDoS is set to become a top security priority in 2017, they foresee “increased disruption to businesses and government due to rising threat levels”.